peeterjoot/physicsplay/README.txt

    This collection of notes is not currently posted in pdf form in its entirety.

-notes/phy450/
+otes/phy450/

    Class notes and problems from 'Relativistic Electrodynamics', taught by Prof. Erich Poppitz.

-notes/phy454/
+otes/phy454/

   Class notes and problems from 'Continuum Mechanics', taught by Prof. Kausik S. Das.

-notes/phy356/
+otes/phy356/

   Class notes and problems from 'Quantum I', taught by Prof. Vatche Deyirmenjian.

-notes/phy456/
+otes/phy456/

   Class notes and problems from 'Quantum II', taught by Prof. John Sipe.

-notes/phy485/
+otes/phy485/

   Class notes and problems from 'Advanced Classical Mechanics', taught by Prof. Joseph Thywissen.

-notes/phy452/
+otes/phy452/

   Class notes and problems from 'Basic Statistical Mechanics', taught by Prof. Arun Paramekanti.

-notes/phy487/
+otes/phy487/

   Class notes and problems from 'Condensed Matter Physics', taught by Prof. Stephen Julian.

+notes/ece1254/

+  Class notes and problems from 'Modeling of Multiphysics Systems', taught by Prof. P. Triverio.

 notes/resume/